Optional Lectio Divina Prayer

 Incarnational evangelization is the model of how God evangelized.
 God didn’t stay in heaven waiting for us to find him; he entered our world and sought us out.
 He came down from heaven, took on human flesh and became like us in all things except sin.
 He entered our world so that we might one day enter his.
 This is how God evangelized us.

 We can also see this principle of incarnational evangelization in the life of St. Paul.
 During his missionary journeys, while ministering to the people in Thessalonica, Greece, he was willing to give everything of himself so that the people would be able to accept the Gospel.
 St. Paul sums this up in 1 Thessalonians 2:8: “So, being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us.”
-He didn’t only go around preaching from a pulpit and giving talks.
+He didn’t only go around preaching to large audiences and giving talks.
 He invested himself in people’s lives and invited them not only to listen to his message, but also to imitate his way of living — and we are called to do the same.

 Discuss: What might it look like to “share our very selves,” as St. Paul talks about?
 What do you think the result would be if we just tried to give people the Gospel but not share life with them?
 Why?